joakimalbert/mobx-notes/readme.md

 ## Most important function ##

-- Observables
+- Observables - A variable with a get/set function so it can be mutated further down the stream
-- Action
+- Action - Function that should mutate the state
-- Computed
+- Computed - An expression that listens to a certain state change and returns an new value
-- Reaction
+- Reaction - Watches an observable for a state change and has the possibilty to trigger an action

 ## Data flow ##